Mechanical Engineering B.S.ME.

 The Mechanical Engineering program provides a modern mechanical engineering education with focus in engineering decision-making; foundations of mathematics, physical science, engineering science and design; and an appreciation of societal impact of engineering practice, which prepares graduates to:

 - Excel as practicing mechanical engineers in a wide range of careers in industry, government service, and consulting;

 - Participate in continuous learning throughout their careers, both in more advanced engineering and in other areas of study;

 - Communicate and work effectively with teams of people with diverse educational and cultural backgrounds;

 - Take on leadership roles in their profession;

 - Practice their profession in an ethically, socially, economically, and environmentally responsible manner.

 The Curriculum for the B.S. in Mechanical Engineering

 Students must meet University requirements.
-Note that the University's Sustainability (SU) requirement is built into the Mechanical Engineering Curriculum.
+Note that the University's Sustainability (SU) and Quantitative Reasoning (QR) requirements are built into the Mechanical Engineering curriculum.
 Minimum of 126 credits required.

 |University/Mechanical Engineering General Education Requirements (18 credits)|